AstreaTSS/PYTHIAWebsite/docs/setup/investigations_setup.md

 ---
-description: How to set up investigations.
+description: How to set up investigations with PYTHIA.
 ---

 # Investigations Setup